 Catherine Deborah Salvas Gregory passed away peacefully on Monday, March 2nd, 2020 at the age of 87.
 Catherine was born on June 24, 1932 in Beacon, N.Y. in the famous DePeyster house.
 The 8th and youngest child, she was predeceased by her parents; Henry Salvas (1932) and Alpheda Plamondon Salvas (1986), her husband; William J. Gregory (1988), brothers; Edward, Lawrence, Maurice, and Gordon Salvas, and her two sisters; Mabel Corrado, and Lucile Verdile and son-in-law Edward H. Herman.
 She is survived by one brother, Walter Salvas, Beacon, N.Y., three children; Gail Susan Herman and partner Michael Stokes, New Paltz, N.Y., William Lawrence Gregory and wife Ying , Los Angeles, and Robert Jonathan Gregory and wife Teo, Los Angeles; one granddaughter, Ashly Herman Roach and husband David, Modena, N.Y., one grandson; Jimmy Gregory, Los Angeles, and three great grandchildren; Josephine, Amelia, and Gabriel Roach; Modena, N.Y as well as many nieces and nephews.

-To plant a memorial tree in honor of Catherine S. Gregory, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Catherine S. Gregory, please visit our Heartfelt Sympathies Store.

 Catherine grew up in Beacon, attending St. Joachim’s school.
 She was married on her 20th birthday, June 24th 1952 to William J. Gregory.
 Bill and Catherine built a beautiful Cape Cod home and raised their family at 295 Myers Corners Road, Wappingers Falls.
 Bill passed away May 28, 1988.
 Afterwards, Catherine found a new life partner with John McKinstry, Hyde Park, N.Y. (deceased May 30, 2018) with whom she spent 25 years traveling to many locations in Europe and the US, they enjoyed volunteering together for Meals on Wheels for many years.
 As a member of the Hyde Park Historical Society she participated in many of the July 4th parades as well as other local events.